FNault/storyteller/README.md

 # storyteller
-A story generator for peoples in needs of inspiration.
+A story generator for people in needs of inspiration.